-Gold Coins Or Gold Bars - A Comparison
+Gold Coins Or Gold Bars?

-What to Buy Gold Coins or Bars?
+Which to Buy Gold Coins or Bars?

-We often carry more stock of gold coins and as you can see below the lowest premiums are often on the coins rather than bars (but not always).
+We often carry more stock of gold coins, and as you can see below, the lowest premiums are often on the coins rather than bars (but not always).

 Gold Bars Vs Gold Coins- Price Comparison